MaayanLab/blitzgsea/README.md

 # blitzGSEA Introduction

 This Python package provides a computationally performant <b>G</b>ene <b>S</b>et <b>E</b>nrichment <b>A</b>nalysis (GSEA) implementation of the pre-rank algorithm [1].
+GSEApy was used as the reference for the running sum and enrichment score calculation [2].
 The algorithm estimates the enrichment score (ES) distribution of the null model by fitting data to gamma distibutions instead of calculating permutations for each gene set. blitzGSEA calculates p-values with much higher accuracy than other reference implementations available in Python.

-blitzGSEA provides plotting functions to generate publication ready figures similar to the oroginal GSEA-P software.
+blitzGSEA provides plotting functions to generate publication ready figures similar to the original GSEA-P software.

 # Installation

 blitzGSEA is currently only available as a Python package in this GitHub repository.
-You can install the blitzGSEA Python package and its depensencies through pip by using the following command:
+You can install the blitzGSEA Python package and its dependencies through pip by using the following command:

 ```
 $ pip install git+https://github.com/MaayanLab/blitzgsea.git